Understanding the types of ownership

 Each type means different rights, responsibilities and restrictions for the owner.

-Freehold.
-This is also known as fee simple and is the most common ownership type in New Zealand.
+Freehold, also known as fee simple, is the most common ownership type in New Zealand.

-Unit title ownership.
-This is most common in a building development where there are multiple owners.
+Unit title ownership is most common in a building development where there are multiple owners.